haniffalab/jekyll-hdca/README.md

+This website produces the website shown at https://developmental.cellatlas.io/

 Jekyll is a static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.
-You can tweak the site's look and feel, URLs, the data displayed on the page, and more.

 ## Prerequisites